arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplications/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-In this lab, you will create a Virtual Machine with SQL Server installed using Windows Azure Management Portal.
+In this lab, you will create a Virtual Machine with SQL Server installed using Microsoft Azure Management Portal.
 Then you will modify a sample Web application to connect to the SQL Server using a public endpoint.
 By the end, you will have two different hosted services with different instances communicating with each other.
 This type of communication is known as **Simple Mixed Mode**.

 <a name="Objectives"></a>
 ### Objectives ###